 Financial planning involves assessing the capital needs of the project, identifying public and private sources of capital, and projecting the revenue streams necessary to cover such costs.
 Sound forecasting of anticipated traffic development and infrastructure capacity are essential to any airport development project and its financing.
 Once forecasts have been made and facility requirements determined, capital costs and subsequently recurrent costs can be estimated.
 Traffic forecasts can also be useful in predicting income from both primary sources (e.g., landing fees, gate rentals, hangar rents) and secondary sources (e.g., concessions).
-Revenue streams typically are landing and parking fees, gate and hangar rentals, ground handling charges, aviation fuel and oil concessions, fixed based operator rentals, and various terminal concessions (including shops, restaurants, and hotels).
+Revenue streams typically are landing and parking fees, gate and hangar rentals, ground handling charges, aviation fuel and oil concessions (including shops, restaurants, and hotels).
 Economic feasibility should be determined for each component of the airport.